masogit/am-browser-doc/docs/features/builder/graph.md

 - Meter: Bar, Arc, Circle, Spiral
 - Distribution

-> Only aggregation AQL query data can be configured in Graph designer.
+> Recommend use aggregation AQL to query data to configure Graph.

 ### AQL data and configuration